Jakub-11/protein_ligand_generalization/README.md

 Hi!

-This is the official repository for our upcoming paper.
+This is the official repository for [our paper.](https://arxiv.org/abs/2512.05386)
-Paper link coming soon.

 This repository is a work in progress — more content will be added shortly.